torvalds/linux/Documentation/PCI/msi-howto.rst

 Most device drivers have a per-device spinlock which is taken in the interrupt handler.
-With pin-based interrupts or a single MSI, it is not necessary to disable interrupts (Linux guarantees the same interrupt will not be re-entered).
+With pin-based interrupts or a single MSI, it is not necessary to disable interrupts (GNU/Linux guarantees the same interrupt will not be re-entered).
 If a device uses multiple interrupts, the driver must disable interrupts while the lock is held.
 If the device sends a different interrupt, the driver will deadlock trying to recursively